100 Notable alumni of

 -

-Anthony 'Tony' Carelli, better known by the ring name, Santino Marella, is a Canadian professional wrestler and judoka.
-He is currently signed with Impact Wrestling.
+Anthony Carelli, better known by the ring name Santino Marella, is a Canadian professional wrestler, judoka, and comedian.
+He is signed to Total Nonstop Action Wrestling (TNA), where he works as the on-screen director of authority.
 He is best known for his 11-year tenure with WWE.
 He is the founder of and instructor at Battle Arts Academy, a martial arts and professional wrestling training facility in Mississauga, Ontario, and the official ambassador of Judo Canada.

 -